corecompete/sas94-viya/README.md

 SAS Viya boot user account *sasboot* can be used to login to the application.
 You will have the URL to reset the password of *sasboot* useraccount from the outputs section on the successful deployment of the Quickstart.

-**Note:**You need to bind your servers and SAS Viya Application with an LDAP Server.
+**Note:** You need to bind your servers and SAS Viya Application with an LDAP Server.

 ## Usage

 ### Remote Desktop Login
-1. SSH to the Ansible bastion host using the *vmuser*.
+1. SSH to the Ansible bastion host with the *vmuser* user.
 ```
 ssh vmuser@<AnsibleControllerIP>
 ```